Other / mixed grade configuration · Newnan, GA

 What is the racial and ethnic makeup of Newnan Crossing Elementary School?

-The largest demographic group at Newnan Crossing Elementary School is African American at 34.6%.
-The school serves a diverse student body in Newnan, GA.
+The largest demographic group at Newnan Crossing Elementary School is African American at 34.6% of enrollment, in Newnan, GA.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 74.3/100.

 What is the Resource Investment Index for Newnan Crossing Elementary School?

-Newnan Crossing Elementary School has a Resource Investment Index of 43/100 (D) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Newnan Crossing Elementary School has a Resource Investment Index of 43/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page